 How do you decide which sites get linked on Fatbirder?

-Early on, I decided that fatbirder had to concentrate on birds and nothing else.
-I knew that if I began by including any website to do with Nature or other taxa, it would soon become just too big and too generalist.
-I said about finding relevant links and including them on any given Page.
-Quite quickly, I realised I needed to designate different sections on each page and that too dictated what sort of links were made.
-So my yardstick has always been if it’s of immediate relevance to birdwatchers, then I should include it.
-However, I have had to exclude some sites which were relevant were either badly inaccurate or contained malicious or prejudiced information.
-Over the years, this process has been modified by experience and feedback from all the users.
+Early on, I decided that Fatbirder had to concentrate on birds and nothing else.
+I knew that if I began by including any website related to Nature or other taxa, it would soon become just too big and too generalist.
+I set about finding relevant links and including them on any given page.
+Quite quickly, I realised I needed to designate different sections on each page, and that too dictated what sort of links were made, such as to local birding clubs, or bird tour companies and guides.
+So my yardstick has always been – if it’s of immediate relevance to birdwatchers, then I should include it.
+However, I have had to exclude some birding sites which were relevant, but were either badly inaccurate or contained malicious or prejudiced information.
+Over the years, this process has, of course, been modified by experience and feedback from all the users about what they would find useful.

 Is there a small detail on Fatbirder that almost nobody notices, but that you’re quietly pleased with?

-Fatbirder has been completely rebuilt three or four times since I first established the website.
-The last time this was done, I ensured that the developer was aware of and catered to all sorts of abilities and disabilities.
+Fatbirder has been completely rebuilt and code re-written three or four times since I first established the website.
+The last time this was done, I ensured that the developer was aware of, and catered to all sorts of abilities and disabilities.
 So, the site is as accessible as I can make it, although I’ve no idea whether it’s used in that way.

 Conversely, what’s something people always notice or email you about that makes you think, “Really… this again?”

 Honestly, I really can’t think of anything that occurs in that way.
 Obviously, sometimes people do point out an error or information that’s changed, but I pride myself on fixing those things straight away, so I don’t get repeat comments.
-To be honest with you, when I do it, it’s usually because someone needs to clear their cache – the problem is fixed, but they haven’t seen the correction yet.
+To be honest with you, when I do get a repeat comment, it’s usually because someone needs to clear their cache – the problem has already been fixed, but they haven’t seen the correction yet.

 Has running Fatbirder for so long changed your own birding – for better or for worse?